robwco/workshop-marketing/index.md

 ---

-# What if you were already booked through November?
+# How would you feel if you were booked through November?

 As a tiny company, constantly finding new work to pitch and win can start to weigh you down.
 Month after month the same questions loom in the back of your mind: